burke-software/django-simple-import/README.md

 ## Testing

 If you have [docker-compose](https://docs.docker.com/compose/) and [Docker](https://www.docker.com/)
-installed, then just running `docker-compose up` will do everything you need to test the packages.
+installed, then just running `docker-compose run --rm app ./manage.py test` will do everything you need to test the packages.

 Otherwise look at the `.travis.yml` file for test dependencies.